-Woods County's response to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-Woods County's response was not subjected to the auditing procedures applied in the audit of the financial statement and, accordingly, we express no opinion on the response.
+Woods County's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+Woods County's response was not subjected to the auditing procedures applied in the audit of the financial statement and, accordingly, we express no opinion on it.